 And counting calories is only one way to lose weight.
 Because the hormone insulin plays a major role in how your body uses and stores fat, some research suggests that eating foods that keep insulin levels steady throughout the day — lean meat and fish, poultry, vegetables, and fruit — rather than foods like sugar, candy, white bread and crackers — can help you maintain a healthy weight.

 You may want to talk to a registered dietitian about how to create a healthy diet plan that is right for you.
-If you live in the United States, you can get a list of dietitians in your ZIP code at the American Dietetic Association website.
+If you live in the United States, you can get a list of dietitians in your ZIP code at the Academy of Nutrition and Dietetics website.

 Analyze your diet

 You may want to do more to design a diet that meets your individual goals.
 If you're unable to work directly with a registered dietitian, you have some other options.
 Computer programs and online tools can help you further analyze what you eat.
 They go beyond whether or not you're getting enough of a specific nutrient.
 Some of them might even make recommendations about how much of specific foods you should eat per day and track your eating and nutrient patterns over time.

 The United States Department of Agriculture 2015-20 Dietary Guidelines for Americans recommend: